vanshwassan/ETHPrague/README.md

 - Decentralized insurance protocols
 - Algorithmic stablecoin

+Use of an API3 oracle within a zero-knowledge DeFi primitive will be considered within judging.

-## Use of dAPIs within a Paymasters contract: $1000 API3 Tokens
+### Use of dAPIs within a Paymasters contract: $1000 API3 Tokens

-- dAPIs can be used within Paymaster contracts  with dAPIs within the project to enable users to pay for gas in any token of their choice on your platform.
+- dAPIs can be used within Paymaster contracts to enable users to pay for gas in any token of their choice on your platform..
+You can follow the [Paymasters with dAPIs on zkSync](https://github.com/vanshwassan/zk-paymaster-dapi-poc) to support this submission.

-## Best Non-DeFi Project: $500 API3 Tokens
+### Best Non-DeFi Project: $1000 API3 Tokens

 - Using Airnode or API3 QRNG to facilitate a proper use-case.
 Participants are free to implement their own ideas.

-## Best content around API3: $500 API3 Tokens
+### Best API3 content creation: $500 API3 Tokens

 - Blog posts and articles
 - Videos and explainers
 - Technical tutorials
-- Technical documentation

-## Best Airnode Protocol Improvement: $500 API3 Tokens

-- Developer tooling around Airnode, dAPIs and other API3 products.
-- Best Airnode use-case
+- Viral & community content

+## Submission Requirements

+All hackathon participants who are competing for the API3 bounties are required to submit a project that meets the following requirements:

+- The project should be submitted to the ETHPrague Hackathon 2023 x API3 Devpost page by the deadline.
+- Use of API3’s dAPIs/Airnode/QRNG that facilitates a proper use-case.
+- The project should be live with a working frontend deployed.
+- The project should be open-source with a public Github repository with the codebase,
+- The repo must be licenced with one of the following open source licences: GPL-3.0, or MIT.

 ## Judging criteria